Brunch & Batter

 Dry ingredients in a bowl for sweet cream pancakes.

-Final batter for sweet cream pancakes in a bowl.
+Batter for sweet cream pancakes in a clear bowl.

+Step 2.
 Combine the wet and dry ingredients together, and stir until combined.
 DO NOT overmix.
-It will be lumpy and thick.
+It will be thick, but scoopable.

 Lemon mascarpone pancake batter in a skillet being cooked.

+Step 3.
 Drop ⅓ cup of batter into the hot skillet.
 Lightly spread it a little.
 Leave to cook until bubbles start to form all over and they begin to poke through the batter.
-Don't be tempted to flip too early or you will have a runny mess.
+Don't be tempted to flip too early, or you'll have a runny mess.

 Lemon mascarpone pancake in a skillet that was just flipped with crispy edges.

-When bubbles are forming throughout, use a spatula and flip the pancake.
+Step 4.
+When bubbles form all over the batter, use a spatula and flip the pancake.
 Continue to cook on the other side until golden brown.
 Adjust the heat as needed if it's cooking too fast.
 Continue to cook with the remaining batter.

-Helpful hint: To keep your pancakes warm while cooking the rest of the batch, preheat your oven to 200°F. Place your cooked pancakes on a baking sheet to keep warm until ready to serve.
+• To keep your pancakes warm.
+Preheat the oven to 200°F. Place the cooked pancakes on a baking sheet to keep warm until ready to serve.

 Variations